Fantasmagorie (1908) Director: Émile Cohl

 ★★★☆☆

-Produced by the Gaumont Company in France, Fantasmagorie is a stream-of-consciousness silent cartoon that uses innovative new stop-motion cinematography (which was first pioneered in America).
+Produced by the Gaumont Company in France, Fantasmagorie is a stream-of-consciousness silent cartoon that uses innovative stop-motion cinematography (which was first pioneered in America).
 The title of the film is a nod to the fantasmograph, a 19th century device which predated modern movie-making.
 I was interested to learn that Émile Cohl actually drew the objects seen in the film on hundreds of white backgrounds, and then flipped the colors to negative.

 Émile Cohl (1857-1938) produced a wide variety of films as part of the “Incoherent Movement,” an early and short-lived French movement that predated the latter avant-garde movement.
 His greatest film Fantasmagorie is a top example of early animation.
 It is now freely available to watch online as it has entered the public domain.